I am on summer vacation through August 3, 2015. I am re-posting previous posts on perennial topics. Today, the book proposal.

 - a cover letter

 Every one of these elements is indispensable, most especially the cover letter.
 Today, however, we will restrict ourselves to discussing the book proposal itself.
-Next week we will move on to the other elements.

 I will pause to say that of course, you should carefully check the requirements for submission listed on the press website.
 They may differ from what I’ve written above, and they will of course take precedence.
 And ideally, you will have been in conversations with an editor or series editor at the press prior to submitting your package.
 Blind, or unsolicited submissions, with no advance footwork, have a significantly lower success rate.
 Please refer to my post, How To Work the Conference (Part 3 of 3) for ideas on using your national conference’s Book Exhibit as an opportunity to encounter editors at presses.